dheidelberger/panel-popup/README.md

 # Panel Popup

 This is a library that generates and manages a "please wait" modal overlay layer on an HTML page.
 While not exclusively compatibile with [Adobe CEP panels](https://github.com/Adobe-CEP), that is the intended use case.
-I pretty much exclusively work in Premiere and that's what I've used this library with the most (and also where I've tested the sample project the most).
-The sample should work across all the Creative Cloud apps, but if you run into any issues, try opening the panel in Premiere.

 When executing extendscript from a CEP panel, [the UI freezes](https://forums.adobe.com/thread/2441258), so it makes sense to give the user some sort of message that the application is working.
 Unfortunately animated spinners don't work (because of the UI blocking), so a modal overlay seems to be the best bet.

 This repository consists of the [source files](Files/) for the overlay as well as a [sample CEP panel](PanelPopupSample/) that runs through some of the features of the library.

+*Note: I pretty much exclusively work in Premiere and that's what I've used this library with the most (and also where I've tested the sample project the most).
+The sample should work across all the Creative Cloud apps, but if you run into any issues, try opening the panel in Premiere.*

 ![A basic screenshot](Images/screenshot.png)